Jianqoq/Sclabel/README.md

     relative_height = format(label_height/height, '.6f')
     lis.append(f'{dictionary[name]} {center_x} {center_y} {relative_width} {relative_height}\n')
 ```
  However, instead of using for loop directly, we will use List comprehension to make the performance higher and make the code cleaner.
-First we define a function call calculate and let it return the string.
+First, we define a function called calculate and let it return the string.
 Then we use List comprehension.
  ```
  def calculate(initpt, finalpt, name, width, height, classdict):
     initpoint = initpt